sunsetkookaburra/bitbin/README.md

 > Garbage In, Garbage Out!

-All your binary data needs in a convenient TypeScript library.
+Binary data encoding and decoding in a convenient TypeScript library.

 ## License